A Brief History of My Employment [Updated] - 1978 to 2012

 Most of my work at this time was carried out for a respected London based group of companies, as a Senior Contracts Consultant.
-They had provided continual work for me since March 1999.
+They provided continual work for me from March 1999.

 My duties had been varied and I encouraged my client to offer me a wide range of assignments.
 The projects were within the contractual and commercial sector often with high profile clients, usually within a team.